zglueck/workshop-demo/sections/4/wcs.md

 </style>
 # Sneak Peek: OGC Web Coverage Service (WCS) and compound elevations

+This lesson offers a seak peek at a two new features in Web WorldWind since 0.9.0: OGC Web Coverage Service (WCS) and compound elevations.
+These complementary features work together to enable applications to replace WorldWind's terrain with elevation data a Web Coverage Service.

+Important notes:
+* These are in-development features.
+They are not included the v0.9.0 release and are only available when using the latest development version of WebWorldWind.
+* Requires WCS 2.0 and the WCS TIFF response format.

 ## OGC Web Coverage Service (WCS)

 The Open Geospatial Consortium's (OGC) Web Coverage Service (WCS) is unique from the other OGC services.
 WCS has a two distinct capabilities documents (capabilities and coverage description) and the differences between versions is far more pronounced than WMS.
 To facilitate use of a WCS the WorldWind team wanted to abstract the version negotiation and configuration process.
 The goal is to provide an easy to use API for reviewing and using a WCS without having to worry about version specific nuances.